kennyfrc/van-verbose/README.md

 # VanJS Verbose

-This is a highly commented version of the VanJS source code.
+This is a highly commented and refactored version (no aliases, imperative style) of the VanJS source code to make it more readable for a wider audience (it's currently written in a way to optimize bundle size).
 It is intended to be used as a learning tool for those who want to understand how VanJS works.

 This passes all the tests in the VanJS test suite.